9blog/9blog.github.io/about.md

 permalink: /about/
 ---

-# About

 Hello!
 I'm Leyi Zhou, a senior one student of JSZX.
 My hobby is to write codes in C++.
-In my spare time, I usually play CS:GO, so if you want to play
-with me, my steam id is braxstx.
+In my spare time, I usually play CS:GO, so if you want to play with me, my steam id is braxstx.

 ### Contact me